Classifying phases protected by matrix product operator symmetries using matrix product states: Introduction

-Once the algebraic characterization is done, we proceed to prove that (equivalence classes of) ${L}$-symbols are the proper invariants that classify these phases.
-To do so, we follow the approach of Ref.\cite{Schuch11} for the classification of SPT phases with MPS.
-In particular, we show that a continuous deformation of the MPS tensor (corresponding to a continuous gapped path of the parent Hamiltonian) does not change the class of the ${L}$-symbols.
-Therefore, inequivalent classes of ${L}$-symbols arise as the natural candidates to classify gapped phases protected by MPO symmetries.
-Since MPO symmetries generally host degenerate ground spaces, our work can be seen as the classification of the different ways a ground state, generated by an MPS, can break an MPO symmetry.
+Once the algebraic characterization is done, we proceed to prove that (equivalence classes of) ${L}$-symbols are the proper invariants that completely classify gapped phases protected by MPO symmetries.
+We provide the formal definition of the symmetric phase we use: the existence of a smooth and gapped Hamiltonian path, that commutes with the MPO symmetry, connecting two Hamiltonians.
+First, we show that a continuous deformation of the MPS tensor (corresponding to a continuous gapped path of the parent Hamiltonian) preserves the ${L}$-symbols.
+Second, we construct a well-behaved path connecting any two such systems with the same $F$ and $L$-symbols.

 The structure of the paper is as follows.
-We start by providing the necessary background of MPS and MPO in section \ref{sec:data}.
+We start by providing the necessary background of MPSs and MPO in section \ref{sec:data}.
 In Section \ref{sec:inter} we present the main result of the paper: we define what it means for an MPS to be invariant under MPO symmetries, we show how the invariance is locally characterized, we construct the $L$-symbols, that characterize these phases, and the pentagon equations that they satisfy.
-In Section \ref{groupcase} we particularize to MPO algebras based on finite groups and we connect with the current SPT classification.
-We also discuss the case of MPS symmetric under MPO (unitary) representations of a finite groups and the interplay between time reversal symmetry and an MPO symmetry.
+In Section \ref{groupcase} we particularize to MPO algebras based on finite groups and we connect with the standard SPT classification of Ref.\ \cite{Schuch11} for on-site symmetries.
+We also discuss the case of MPSs which are symmetric under MPO (unitary) representations of a finite group and the interplay between time reversal symmetry and an MPO symmetry.

-In Section \ref{sec:classif}, we formulate the extra conditions for an MPO to be a physical symmetry, we show how Hamiltonians can be symmetrized and we prove that the $L$-symbols proposed in Section \ref{sec:inter} are invariant under continuous deformations of the MPS tensors and thus, they can be used to classify phases.
-We also construct for every phase in our classification an MPS boundary invariant under the virtual MPO symmetries of the (2+1)d bulk tensor network state, that is, we explicitly connect to the classification of gapped boundary theories of (2+1)d topological phases.
+In Section \ref{sec:classif}, we formulate the extra conditions for an MPO to be a physical symmetry, we define what it means for two systems to be in the same phase under MPO symmetries, we show how Hamiltonians can be symmetrized, we prove that the $L$-symbols proposed in Section \ref{sec:inter} are invariant under continuous deformations of the MPS tensors and we construct a smooth and symmetric path connecting two MPSs with the same $L$-symbols.
+We also construct for every phase in our classification an MPS boundary which is invariant under the virtual MPO symmetries of the (2+1)d bulk tensor network state, that is, we explicitly connect to the classification of gapped boundary theories of (2+1)d topological phases.